Thandres/ObfE/README.md

 Like with all other .xml files you dont need to include the outer `<WorkshopItemInfo>` tag in your files, **ObfE** will do that for you.

-## A note on custom animations and image files
+## A note on animations and other file types

-### Image files
+### Other file types
-All .png and .aseprite files in any folder get transported to your mod folder in the build step, no need to define a destination for them!
+All .png, .aseprite and .lua files in any folder get transported to your mod folder in the build step, no need to define a destination for them!

 ### Animations
 If you have taken a look at the example mod for the character Lea you may have noticed that the .png and .aseprite